 A final epoch of endless wrangling over minor questions.

-Despite the confident proclamations of all those certificated black belts, self appointed ninjas and other tinkers, there are more ways of interpreting the Toyota way than you can shake a stick at, but it all broadly fits into five overarching ideas.
+Despite the confident proclamations of all those certificated black belts, self appointed ninjas and other tinkers, there are more ways of interpreting The Toyota Way than you can shake a stick at, but it all broadly fits into five overarching ideas.
+Before you start whinging, I shoot the breeze with people who were at Toyota, before it was all trendy.
 I’m Welsh and there’s a curious cultural resonance between us and the Japanese: just watch the videos of the last Rugby World cup to witness us being the Id to their Super-Ego.
 Anyway, like Japanese, there are little phrases in Welsh that would take a page full of English to explain.
 So my interpretation has been, as we say in Wales, Dragonised.
 Therefore, please tread lightly on the words in preference to rambling off across the sentiments I’m attempting to convey:

 You cannot step into the same river twice.

-So I guess in philosophical terms this Lean lark could be bloody useful in all sorts of places, but its got to be the full philosophy and the Kaizen is going to be different for every different place, unless of course, you’re building cars at the pace of customer demand.
+So I guess in philosophical terms this Lean lark could be bloody useful in all sorts of places, but it has got to be the full philosophy and the Kaizen is going to be different for every different place.
+Unless of course, you happen to be building cars, at the pace of customer demand.
 Not forgetting that you may be in need of some radical discontinuous improvement and that’s a whole different set of tools and techniques altogether, called Kaikaku.
 This is the real inconvenient thing.
-Tools are very rarely transferrable outside of the method they are designed to apply, coherent only to the concepts that informed their design.
+Tools are very rarely transferrable outside of the method they are designed to apply, coherent only to the concepts that informed the methodological design.
 There’s Whitehead again or is that Russel, or Heraclitus or Lao Tzu either way, it’s about ethics and every crowd of learners will intuitively monitor whether:

 What you think, what you say and what you do, is consistently and closely aligned.

-Learning is an inherently social process; the fundamental relationship between a teacher, a subject and a student, is inevitably socialised being Set in a place and of a time.
-It’s how humans have evolved to know things and to share that embodied experience and there is no other way of doing it, to live better that is.
+And talking of crowds or at least having an appreciation for the dynamics of people in various different types of group: Learning is an inherently social process.
+Even the most intimate fundamental relationship between a teacher, a subject and a student, is inevitably socialised, being set in a place and of a time.
+It’s how humans have evolved to know things and to share that embodied experience and there is no other way of doing it: to live better that is.
 But before I leave you with Sir Ken to explain the Habits in Humans in Habitats relationship much better than me, I feel the need to share the same essence of learning that has been distilled down brilliantly within Medicine.
 Many great thinkers and teachers have had a good go, but I think this lovely old axiom takes the Hemingway Six Word Story prize, when it comes to meaningful L&D:

 See One, Do One, Teach One!